 - A single diver may pass easily

-- No impediment to swift individual egress from the wreck
+- No time impediment likely to exit from the wreck

-- Significant impediment to egress from the wreck
+- Potential for significant time impediment to egress from the wreck

-- Significant risk of entrapment and delay to egress from the wreck
+- Significant risk of entrapment and delay in egress from the wreck

 - One diver cannot pass through with both cylinders detached and pushed forwards

 - Impossible to pass through with backmount doubles (even if removed and pushed)

 - Requires leashed trail of one or more cylinders or ‘team pass’ of cylinders through restriction

 - Typically very slow progress through the restriction

 - Possibly a longer restriction, requiring several meters of travel

 - Potentially impossible to perform gas share once within the restriction